 Central tariff determination

-However, in order for citizens to be able to use the digital ticket throughout the country, the last stumbling blocks had to be cleared from the path, such as the lack of uniform nationwide fare information with central tariff determination.
-This means that the user could not find out how much a ticket would cost if the journey crossed several networks.
+However, in order for citizens to be able to use the digital ticket throughout the country, the last stumbling blocks had to be cleared from the path.
+For example, there was not yet a nationwide uniform fare information system with centralized fare calculation.
+This means that the user could not find out how much a ticket costs if the route includes several networks.
 Without the exact price overview, the passenger could not book the entire trip and had to put the route together himself.
-In other words, there was a lack of a nationwide fares overview with which the customer could have informed himself universally and then booked and paid.
+In other words, there was a lack of nationwide rate information in particular, so that the customer could have obtained information on a consistent basis and then booked and paid.

 Open Telekom Cloud